AqwamCreates/DataPredict/docs/DataPredictLibrariesLicensingAgreements.md

       * "We build the whole machine learning library from scratch and build the whole system with it."

+* Tooling License (Roblox Plugin Not Included)

+  * Includes DataPredict™, DataPredict™ Neural and DataPredict™ Axon.

+    * A maximum of 10% of gross revenue per user for tooling plans that uses DataPredict™, DataPredict™ Neural and DataPredict™ Axon.
+If subscription-based, then it will be charged monthly.

+   * Requires disclosure of DataPredict™ to the public.

 * [Childhood-Appreciation License](https://github.com/AqwamCreates/DataPredict/blob/main/docs/DataPredictLibrariesLicensingAgreements/) (Incomplete)

     * Includes DataPredict™, DataPredict™ Neural and DataPredict™ Axon.